Brody-R/SDEV-265/README.md

 </p>

 <p>
-In the "Exports" folder, download the blackjack.exe file.
+First, click on the "Exported" folder, then on the blackjack.exe file within.
+On the right hand side, click on the download symbol to "download raw file".
+Wait a few seconds for the file to finish downloading.
 </p>

 ### *Launching the game*